-I was recently traveling through Costa Rica, and I heard plenty of anecdotes from the people living there about how their communities were receiving barely any money from the commercial tourist cruise ships that flock to their shores each year.
-In cases like this, which happen every day in every part of the world, tourism is really not supporting the local community and therefore we need to do better to encourage more ecotourism destinations.
+While recently traveling through Costa Rica, I heard many anecdotes from people living there about their communities receiving barely any income from the commercial cruise ships that flock to their shores each year.
+In cases like this, tourism is really not supporting the local community and therefore we need to encourage more ecotourism destinations.
 This type of travel is not self-aware, it’s not purposeful, and it’s not sustainable.
 To be a deliberate ecotourist is then to ask yourself; is what I am engaging in beneficial to the people who are supporting my travel here?

-The third question we need to be considering is that of our impact on the global eco-system as a whole.
+The third question we need to be considering is our impact on the global ecosystem as a whole.
 Is this good for the planet?
 Given the increasing number of tourists who travel and base their stay in a luxury resort for their entire experience, this question is more important today than ever before and the call for more eco-friendly resorts has become more prominent.